vedph/cadmus-doc/migration/rendering/renderers.md

 - ID: `it.vedph.json-renderer.xslt`
 - options:
   - `FrDecoration`: a boolean value indicating whether fragment decoration is enabled.
 When true, the JSON corresponding to a layer part gets an additional `_key` property in each of its `fragments` array items.
-This key is built from the layer type ID eventually followed by `|` plus the role ID, followed by the fragment's index.
+This key is built from the layer type ID optionally followed by `|` plus the role ID, followed by the fragment's index.
   - `JsonExpressions`: the optional array of JSON transform expressions using JMES Path.
   - `QuoteStripping`: a boolean value indicating whether quotes wrapping a string result should be removed once JSON transforms have completed.
   - `Xslt`: the XSLT script.